zidehen/CV/README.md

 - A Levels: Mathematics (A), Biology (B), Chemistry (C)
 - 11 GCSE's A*-C

-#### Any other qualifications
+#### Other courses/qualifications

-That in some arguable way make you a better software developer or well-rounded person
+- Codecademy - Learn Ruby

 ## Hobbies and Interests

 - Very passionate home cook who enjoys experimenting in the kitchen by cooking a variety of cuisines and creating my own recipes.
-- Enjoy food blogging about my food, cooking and recipes on my social media page.
+- Enjoy food blogging my cooking and recipes on my social media page.
 - Currently learning to speak French for personal development and to broaden my range of skills.